-If you do not know where you stand now, you cannot deduce how long and how much it will take to reach your destination.
+If you do not know how much you have, you can’t find out how much it would take to reach your destination.

-Before you take any step to work out a plan to become successful, you need to evaluate your current capacity and situation.
-Then, you need to compare it to the state of the ultimate goals you want to achieve.
+Before you take one step to work out a success plan, you need to evaluate your current capacity and situation.
+Then compare it to the stage of ultimate success.
+This is called Gap Analysis.

-Self-evaluation is an honest appraisal of your strengths and weaknesses by yourself.
-It is the precise first step to take if you want to get to any success in life that is worthwhile.
+Self-evaluation is an honest appraisal of your present weaknesses by yourself.
+It is the precise first tip to work upon on road to your success in life.

-You could use the STAR method to evaluate your past performance.
-In this, you briefly describe the Situation or Task, the Action you took, and the Results you achieved.
+Use the STAR method to evaluate your past performance.
+Briefly describe the Situation or Task, the Action you took, and the Results you achieved.

-Self-evaluation is the first pre-step to success.
-So find out how much space is there between the person you are now and the person you want to become?
+The first workable tip to success: Self-evaluation.
+Find out how much space lurks between the person you are now and the person you want to become.
 Click To Tweet

 Self-evaluation leads to self-evolution.

-Day-planning makes you feel more organized, focused, and motivated.
-A plan made in the morning gets you to result by the evening.
-And that feedback is the best motivation you could have for the next day.
-As you build it into a daily ritual, over time, the activity of planning your day becomes rooted in your nature.
+Day planning keeps you more organized, focused, and motivated.
+A plan made in the morning gets you the result by the evening.
+That feedback is the best motivation you could have for the next day.

-♦ If you already don’t know, then learn how to set effective goals: 3 Highly Effective Goal Setting Techniques.
+♦ Learn how to set effective goals: 3 Highly Effective Goal-Setting Techniques.

 It does not matter how well you organize your time.
-There will be times when you will not be able to take the entire workload on your own.
+There will be times when you cannot take the entire workload on your own.
 When you want to be more efficient, you cannot have yourself putting in the perfect performance on each of your tasks.

 Delegation takes place when one person gives another the right to perform work on his behalf and in his name, and the second person accepts a corresponding duty or obligation to do what is required of him.

-You do not need to work on every task that people shove your way.
-If you are always staying busy with work that others have asked you to do, you will have much less quality-time to dedicate to your success goals.
+Also, you do not need to work on every task that people shove your way.
+If you always stay busy with work that others ask you to do, you will hardly have any quality time for your success goals.

 The crux is, quantity prevents you from delivering quality.
 So sometimes you have no other choice than to delegate part of your work to a team or to someone you hire.